johnath/beep/INSTALL.md

 set up the system afterwards.

 If you are using `beep` as shipped in a binary distribution package, that package should have done most of those steps for you.
-The notable exception should be the step adding users to the `beep` group.
+The one notable exception should be the step adding users to the `beep` group.